kali156/gb/AMR New Products Deep Analysis 38b6b444f6224a15a3afd647f7e6c18f.md

 ## Introduction

 Evaluation of  products related to combating antimicrobial resistance (AMR).
 To do this it could concentrate on such areas as the drug development pipelines, latest clinical trials, form of antibiotics, and major pathogens that these new therapies are directing towards.
-It also might consider the state of innovation of AMR related technologies and products, barriers to the development and launch of new products and solutions, as well as mechanisms of resistance to the new products and their differential distribution across the regions
+It also might consider the state of innovation of AMR related technologies and products, barriers to the development and launch of new products and solutions, as well as mechanisms of resistance to the new products and their differential distribution across the regions.